Home Collections Best High Risk Mutual Funds in India for 2025

 • Type: Comes in diverse categories, including balanced advantage schemes, credit risk fund schemes, equity hybrid fund schemes, and more.

-• Asset Allocation: Primarily invest in stocks or bonds of emerging or growing companies, with the asset allocation tailored to the specific type of high risk and high return mutual fund.
+• Asset Allocation: Invest primarily in stocks or bonds of emerging or growing companies, with the asset allocation tailored to the specific type of high-risk and high-return mutual fund.

-• Risk Reward Return Ratio: While high risk high return mutual funds entail substantial volatility, as the name implies, the best ones in 2024 also present significant returns, reflecting a favorable risk-reward ratio.
+• Risk Reward Return Ratio: While high risk high return mutual funds entail substantial volatility, as the name implies, the best ones in 2024 also present significant returns, reflecting a favourable risk-reward ratio.

-How to Invest in High Risk High Return Investments?
+How to Invest in High Risk High Return Mutual Funds?

 Risks Involved While Investing in High Risk Mutual Funds

-Investing in high risk equity funds comes with several inherent risks that investors should be aware of:
+Investing in high return mutual funds comes with several inherent risks that investors should be aware of:

 • Market Volatility: They can be more susceptible to market fluctuations, which can lead to rapid and significant changes in the fund’s value.